-- 11.1 The legislation applies to activities that are undertaken by small businesses. - 11.2 To minimise the impact of the requirements on small businesses (employing up to 50 people), the approach taken is to stage the implementation of the automatic enrolment duties to enrol eligible workers into a workplace pension arrangement gradually over six years between October 2012 and February 2018, starting with the largest employers.
+- 11.1 The legislation applies to activities that are undertaken by small businesses. - 11.2 To minimise the impact of the requirements on small businesses (employing up to 50 people), the approach taken was to stage the implementation of the automatic enrolment duties to enrol eligible workers into a workplace pension arrangement gradually over six years between October 2012 and February 2018, starting with the largest employers.
 Small businesses started to become subject to the automatic enrolment duty in June 2015.
-Increased pension contributions are also being "phased" in to give employers chance to adjust to the costs of this reform.
-The employer contribution rate is currently 1% of an employee's band earnings, rising to 2% in April 2018 and 3% in April 2019. - 11.3 The basis for applying this Order to small businesses is to maximise the number of people saving for their retirement.
+Increased pension contributions are also being "phased" in to enable employers to adjust to the costs of this reform. - 11.3 The basis for applying this Order to small businesses is to maximise the number of people saving for their retirement.
 It is important that eligible workers of small employers are able to save for their later life in the same way as those working for larger employers.